AdedayoBabarinde/Continous-Integration-Pipeline-For-Tooling-Website/README.md

 To guaranty Agility(quick software release and web solutions) in DevOps, Automation is required.
 In this project we use Continous Integration to enable fast release of software and agility.
-In this project, we are required to implement CI for Tooling Website using Jenkins.
+In this project, we are required to implement Continous Integration for Tooling Website using Jenkins.

 [Project Notes]()